tinymce/tinydrive-dotnet-mvc-starter/readme.md

 These are the steps needed to get this project running on your machine:

-### 1. Clone this repo to your local machine using
+### 1. Clone this repository to your local machine using

 ```
 $ git clone git@github.com:tinymce/tinydrive-dotnet-starter.git